-If you’ve ever used a cotton swab to clean your ears or apply makeup, you probably reached for a Q-Tip.
+If you’ve ever used a cotton swab or cotton bud to clean your ears or apply makeup, you probably reached for a Q-Tip.
 Along with bandages and cotton balls, these swabs are a staple of most bathrooms in the U.S. and around the world.
 If you associate the name with a particular blue box, you are probably thinking about Q-Tips.
-These swabs have been around for almost 100 years, and they are still the number one brand.
+These swabs have been around for almost 100 years, and they are still the number one out of all of the cotton swab brands.
 With annual sales of around $200 million, Q-Tips are top of the cotton swab heap.
 Many people think they’re a generic name for cotton swabs, but Q-Tips is a trademarked name owned by the Unilever Corporation.

 How They Were Invented